ranocha/SummationByPartsOperators.jl/paper.md

 - discontinuous spectral element methods [@schlottkelakemper2021purely;@schlottkelakemper2020trixi]

-We are not aware of any open-source software library implementing all of the SBP classes using a unified interface or even several finite difference (FD) SBP operators on finite domains.
-Such FD SBP operators are usually heavily optimized [@mattsson2014optimal;@mattsson2018boundary] and not available in other open source packages.
+We are not aware of any open-source software library implementing all of the SBP classes using a unified interface or even several finite difference SBP operators on finite domains, which are usually heavily optimized [@mattsson2014optimal;@mattsson2018boundary] and not available in other open source packages.
 Sometimes, restricted sets of coefficients are available online [@almquist2017optimized;@oreilly2019sbp], but there is no other